 If you try to shave over freshly tattooed skin, that irritation and soreness will become worse.

-So, it’s best practice to wait at least 2 weeks after getting your tattoo before shaving your chest hair.
-This should be enough time for the skin to heal before going at it with a razor.
+So, it’s best practice to wait after getting your tattoo before shaving your chest hair.

 Why You Should Choose Your Chest Tattoo Carefully